jschaf/b2/posts/capture-deferred-errors-in-go.md

 }
 ```

 Our `errs.Capture` outshines on `runutil.CloseWithErrCapture` in three ways.
-First,
-the name is shorter, more direct, and avoids the [bad package name] `runutil`.
+First, the name is shorter, more direct, and avoids the [bad package name]
-Second, by generalizing to any error-returning function, we've moved `Close` out
+`runutil`.
+Second, by generalizing to any error-returning function, we've moved
-of the implementation and to the call site, removing a layer of indirection.
+`Close` out of the implementation and to the call site, removing a layer of
-Third, the function stands alone, implemented solely in the standard library.
+indirection.
+Third, the function stands alone, implemented solely in the
+standard library.

 [bad package name]: https://go.dev/blog/package-names#bad-package-names

 ## Extensions

-We've considered a few extensions to `errs.Capture`.
-The only one we implement
+We've considered a few similar capture functions but only implemented
-in our monorepo is `errs.CaptureT` for capturing errors in a test.
-We call it
+`errs.CaptureT` to capture errors in a test.
+We call the testing variant 125
-125 times in our 300 kLOC monorepo.
+times in our 300 kLOC monorepo.

 ```go
 package errs